 While there typically isn’t a way around the airlines’ fees, the best way to get the most out of your unused credits, is to work with our advisors.
 They know the all the rules attached to your tickets and are experts at applying unused credits to new tickets.
 They will work to get as much value as possible out of the money you’ve already spent.

-6. Who should I call if I need help with an unused tickets?
+6. Who should I call if I need help reusing an unused ticket?
 Is there a fee for this?

 Any of Christopherson’s advisors can assist in answering questions about what can or cannot be done with unused ticket credits.
-You can reach them via email (firstname.lastname@example.org) or phone (800-600-3737).
-There is no fee to inquire, but if your advisor has to process an exchange, refund, name change, etc., standard fees apply.
+You can reach them via email (email@example.com) or phone (800-600-3737).
+There is no fee to inquire, but if your advisor processes an exchange, refund, name change, etc., standard fees do apply.
+There may also be airline fees to reuse certain credits.

 7. Are there any reports I should create to ensure we don’t lose any unused tickets?